Marlène Dietrich, Elizabeth Taylor, Marylin Monroe, Princess Grace Kelly, Eva Gardner, Betty Davis all turned into diamonds by artist Vik Muniz.

 Dear Mr Hirst, you’ve always known how to play with diamonds!

-After our collaboration with talented Marina Vernikos with our Danelian Diamond Club Tote bag for CREAID, we asked her to give us her personal take on gems and jewelry…
+After our collaboration with talented photographer and entrepreneur, Marina Vernikos with our Danelian Diamond Club Tote bag for CREAID, we asked her to give us her personal take on gems and jewelry…

 “Jewelry and I go way back.
 In fact our relationship could be described as best friends!It’s the kind of connection built to make it to the next generation.
 That’s the way I perceive it.
 In fact my first piece was a gift from my parents.
 A beautiful necklace.